- CUAG Downtown

 From works that reconsider specific historic events to works that speculatively produce histories from the future, the artists collectively imagine and gesture toward alternative archives.

-The exhibition is amplified by the Stonecroft Symposium: To Be Continued.
-It takes the form of a multi-vocal, multi-site virtual “event” including podcasts, conversations and gatherings.
-Stay tuned!
+The exhibition was amplified in fall 2020 by the Stonecroft Symposium: To Be Continued.
+It took the form of a multi-vocal, multi-site virtual “event” including podcasts, conversations and gatherings.

 The exhibition and symposium together generate and disseminate new artworks that share lesser-told stories and histories.
-For Shah Hoque and Tierney, as for the artists, this work is always, and forever will be, “to be continued…”
+For the curators, as for the artists, this work is always, and forever will be, “to be continued…”

 Anna Shah Hoque and Cara Tierney